 Even after taking vaccine we need to follow COVID-19 protocols.
 Chances of vaccinated people getting infected is not low, but the severity of illness (COVID-19) will be lower.
 Lots of the vaccinated people may not become spreaders after getting infected.

 To achieve what is called a herd immunity, governments need to vaccinate more and more people.
 Common sense always don't hold true, but it seems that if the vaccines governments are choosing has lower efficacy than not only the rate of vaccination should be high but most of the people need to be vaccinated.

 When genetic material (building block) of a virus (or any organism) changes during replication we get a new mutant / variant of that virus (or that organism).
 When after mutation/s, behavior of a virus changes we get a new strain of that virus.

 Whether this novel Coronavirus is mutating faster than ordinary FLU viruses?
 Because of favorable conditions (mainly low temperature and lower humidity) generally we have more FLU cases in winter.

 Whether some mutants / variants of this novel Corona virus are more dangerous than the other mutants of it?
-One variant is now proven to be more contagious than the other variant in UK!
-A double mutant is hurting Indians!
+Delta variant is now proven to be more contagious than the other variants!

 Some viruses can jump (transmit) between species, there are chances of significant mutations from those jumps.
-Months back, authorities of Denmark found some genetic changes in this virus in some minks.
+Authorities of Denmark found some genetic changes in this virus in some minks.
 They said that this mutation might undermine the effectiveness of present vaccines.